dos1/plasma_wallpaper_asciiquarium/README.md

 - Where's the bubbles and stuff?
     - Yeah...
 I still need to implement the less straightforward animations. :(

+- How much CPU is this thing going to use?
+    - On my system on those of some others who have used it, it adds about 10% CPU usage between Plasma and KWin (which has to composite the result).

 - Why?!?
     - Why not?